 - Gorn: Along with the Italian-produced "cannibal" films that were popular around the same time, the first film was one of the Trope Codifiers for cinema where gore was the main draw factor.

-- Insistent Terminology: le Cilaire/Schwartz points out in Fact or Fiction? that he never faked any scenes in any of his films, he simulated them.
+- Insistent Terminology/Distinction Without a Difference: le Cilaire/Schwartz points out in Fact or Fiction? that he never faked any scenes in any of his films, he simulated them.

 - Lighter and Softer: The fourth film (and Worst of...) takes on a noticeably more tongue in cheek tone, thanks to Dr. Flellis being a far more sardonic narrator than his predecessor was.